 - 1. This takes into account Test Runs in version V (as a result of Test Executions in version V) or Test Runs in Test Plan TP (within Test Executions associated with Test Plan TP) - 2.
 If Test Environment is chosen, then only Tests Runs on that Environment (e.g. TE) will be considered - 3.
 If "Final statuses have precedence over non-final statuses" is true, then: - final Test Run statuses will have higher ranking than non-final ones - only the latest Test Run is taken into account based on its "finished on" date - 4.
-If "Final statuses have precedence over non-final statuses" is false, then: - only the latest Test Run is taken into account based on its "created" date (i.e. the creation date of the related Test Execution)
+If "Final statuses have precedence over non-final statuses" is false, then: - only the latest Test Run is taken into account based on its "created" date (i.e. the creation date of the related Test Run entity this happens when a Test Run is first executed, or when the user navigates into the execution screen)